Meet Our Teaching Faculty

 She has been working as a professional musician in The Bay Area since 2004 and has been a staff show producer for Bread & Roses Presents since 2010.
 She is passionate about guiding students on how to discover their own unique sound, carve out their niche, and how to develop their craft as singer-songwriters.
 She has also served as a previous judge for West Coast Songwriter’s monthly songwriting showcase & competition.

-Francesca teaches online private lessons.
+Francesca teaches private lessons at Fort Mason.

 J.T.
 Locke